oicr-softeng/oicr-webdev-webdev.oicr.on.ca/pages/careers.md

 ########################################

-description: "We are seeking great people interested in: Computer Science and Operations Research; Software Development and Engineering: Building Modern Web Applications; Modeling, Simulation, and Decision Making; Building Useful and Usable Database Systems; Building Fast and Sustainable Systems; Building Systems for Long-term Research; Designing Solutions with User-Centered Design and UX Design Approaches.
+description: "We are seeking great people interested in: Computer Science and Operations Research; Software Development, Bioinformatics and BioMed Engineering: Building Modern Web Applications; Modeling, Simulation, and Decision Making; Building Useful and Usable Database Systems; Building Fast and Sustainable Systems; Building Systems for Long-term Research; Designing Solutions with User-Centered Design and UX Design Approaches.
 And people with technical programming skills in: ReactJS, MongoDB, NodeJS, Jekyll, Docker, Kubernetes.
 "

 job_postings: